 The best thing about the Crocs is their indestructibility.
 These gaiters should last you a lifetime of snowshoeing.
 However, they do run big, so be sure to check the manufacturer’s sizing to get the right pair for your needs.
 They’re available in men’s and women’s but pay more attention to calf size than boot size.

-BEST DURABLE GAITER: Outdoor Research Rocky Mountain High Gaiters Men’s/Women’s
+BEST HIKING GAITERS: Outdoor Research Rocky Mountain High Gaiters Men’s/Women’s

 The Rocky Mountain Gaiters are also available in a low model, though it’s not recommended for snow conditions.
 Like the Crocodile gaiters, base your sizing on calf measurements instead of boot size.